• Skip to primary navigation

 1940

-Ordered by the Admiralty in a batch numbered 22 to 32, MASB 27 was laid down by the British Power Boat Company Ltd. as a 63ft long Motor Anti-Submarine Boat.
+Ordered by the Admiralty in a batch numbered 22 to 32, MA/SB 27 was laid down by the British Power Boat Company Ltd. in 1940 as a 63 feet long Motor Anti-Submarine Boat.

 1941